SamuelArnold/ChatApplication404/readme.txt

 HOW TO OPEN: Open the provided link and login with Facebook http://ec2-18-216-64-197.us-east-2.compute.amazonaws.com

+PREFERRED BROWSERS: Chrome, Safari, and Internet Explorer; Firefox will not work correctly.

 I. FILE LIST (as of 3/8):
 -----
 css/